Jim Wagner Reality-Based Personal Protection

 DEA classroom

-The Protective Services course Wagner and St. Jacques taught was unique in the fact that Jeff Clancy had arranged for the training to take place at Stu Segall Productions located at 4705 Ruffin Road, San Diego, CA 92123 just around the corner from the DEA office.
+The Protective Services course was made even more successful due to the fact that Jeff Clancy had arranged for the training to take place at Stu Segall Productions located at 4705 Ruffin Road, San Diego, CA 92123 just around the corner from the DEA office.
 This is a movie production company with several movie sets, which was ideal for scenario training.
+Needless to say, the realistic environment, actual stage sets, gave me even more reality-based ideas that I'd eventually incorporate into my civilian system.

-At the end of 2002 Jeff Clancy assisted Jim Wagner with a photo shoot for Black Belt magazine with the publication’s first ever article about Air Marshal tactics.
-Jim Wagner had served as a Federal Air Marshal for over just six months up until September 11, 2002.
-Jeff appears in the photos as a “bad guy.”
-This opened the door for Jeff in submitting his own material to Black Belt magazine, which Jim encouraged.
+At the end of 2002 Jeff Clancy assisted me with a photo shoot for Black Belt magazine with the publication’s first ever article about Air Marshal tactics.
+I had served as a Federal Air Marshal for just over six months, and resigned on September 11, 2002.
+Jeff appeared in the photos of the article as a “bad guy.”
+This opened the door for Jeff in submitting his own articles to Black Belt magazine, which I encouraged greatly.
+I never had a problem promoting good instructors.

-Jeff also appeared in Jim Wagner’s new video at the time (2001) titled The Jim Wagner Knife Disarm Rule (for police and military).
-Jeff was a firm believer in Jim’s formula for dealing with knife attacks in confined spaces, and especially the sections related to tactical situations.
-Jim Wagner appears in tactical gear during the taping, and Jeff is the "bad guy" throughout the video.
+Jeff Clancy also appeared in my 2001 video titled The Jim Wagner Knife Disarm Rule for Police and Military.
+As of May 2019 it had over 334,000 views.
+Of course, I've changed a few things since the video was made, but even today all of the information is life-saving reality-based.
+Jeff was a firm believer in my formula for dealing with knife attacks in confined spaces, and especially the sections related to tactical situations.
+In the video I appear in tactical gear, and Jeff is the "bad guy" throughout the video.
 In the video Jeff introduces himself.

 Document